rndme/vcc/README.md

 You don't need to nest VCC components at all if you use VCC.store or something like [redux](https://github.com/reactjs/redux) or [CIA](https://github.com/rndme/cia) to talk between all the pieces of your app.

-## Add-Ons
-VCC currently ships with 3 common addons:

-1. `VCC.PureRenderMixin`: defines shouldComponentUpdate() with a shallow compare on the state and props
-2. `VCC.shallowCompare(this, newProps, newState) `: checks shallow equality on props/nextProps and state/nextState
-3. `VCC.LinkedStateMixin`: Declaritvely 2-way binds `<input link-state=myprop  />` value changes to component state